lakilé.

 Who's financing CdE

-Banco General banks 1 in 4 CdE mortgages
+Banco General banks nearly 1 in 3 CdE mortgages

-Costa del Este has 681 registered mortgages since 2023.
-Banco General holds 26% of them — one in every four CdE buyers who financed went to the same bank.
-Add Scotiabank (13%) and Global Bank (8%), and the top three banks account for nearly half the neighborhood's financing.
+Costa del Este has 844 registered mortgages since 2023.
+Banco General holds 31% of them — nearly one in every three CdE buyers who financed went to the same bank.
+Add Scotiabank (12%) and Global Bank (8%), and the top three banks account for just over half the neighborhood's financing.

 BankShare

-For a buyer, that concentration is useful in two directions.
-Banks that write the most CdE mortgages have the most underwriting context — they know which buildings clear and which don't.
-And if you're pre-qualifying, you'll walk into the same doors that financed your neighbors.
+For a buyer, that concentration cuts two useful ways.
+The banks that write the most CdE mortgages have seen the most CdE deals — they already know which buildings hold their value, which can smooth your approval.
+And if you're getting pre-qualified, you'll be knocking on the same doors that financed your neighbors.

 How long CdE owners hold